DiscordUser101/TextBot/README.md

 # TextBot
-A bot that you can play games with.
+A bot that you can play text games with.
 In development